Lava rock

 Care notes

-Source matters: red and black scoria from landscape suppliers is fine; some agricultural lava products are dust-heavy and need rinsing.
-The sharp edges that damage soft roots also lock plants in place once rooted, useful for tall fruiting crops that would otherwise need staking.
+Source matters: red and black scoria from landscape suppliers is fine, but some agricultural lava products are dust-heavy and need rinsing.
+The sharp edges that can scrape soft roots also lock plants in place once rooted, which helps tall fruiting crops that would otherwise need staking.
+A simple vinegar test (no fizzing means no carbonate and an inert rock) confirms suitability.

 Crops that work in lava rock